monkCactus/monkCactus.github.io/index.md

 ## Welcome Traveler

-A non-developer pleb's quest for mastery in understanding of all things Bitcoin.
+A non-developer, pleb's quest for mastery in understanding of all things Bitcoin.

 Walking the path starting with:
 - [Mastering Bitcion](https://github.com/bitcoinbook/bitcoinbook) by [Andreas Antonopoulos](https://aantonop.com/) and others
 - [Programming Bitcoin](https://programmingbitcoin.com/) by [Jimmy Song](https://twitter.com/jimmysong)
 - [The Bitcoin Develop Guide](https://developer.bitcoin.org/devguide/)